Eggs are a versatile food and a great source of protein.

 Monitoring your cholesterol is important if you have diabetes because diabetes is a risk factor for cardiovascular disease.
 High levels of cholesterol in the bloodstream also raise the risk of developing cardiovascular disease.
-So it’s important for anyone with diabetes to be aware of and minimize other heart disease risks.
+But dietary intake of cholesterol doesn’t have as profound an effect on blood levels as was once thought.
+So, it’s important for anyone with diabetes to be aware of and minimize other heart disease risks.

 As healthy as they are in so many ways, eggs should be consumed in moderation.

 Eggs still shouldn’t be consumed in excess if you have diabetes.
-The current recommendations suggest that an individual with diabetes should consume no more than 200 mg of cholesterol each day.
-Someone without diabetes or heart health concerns may consume up to 300 mg a day.
+The current recommendations suggest that an individual with diabetes should consume no more than 200 milligrams (mg) of cholesterol each day.
+Someone without diabetes or heart health concerns may consume up to 300 mg per day.
 One large egg has about 186 mg of cholesterol.
 There isn’t much room for other dietary cholesterol once that egg is eaten.

 Research suggests that high levels of egg consumption may raise the risk of developing type 2 diabetes and heart disease.
 While the connection isn’t clear, researchers believe that excessive cholesterol intake, when it comes from animal foods, may increase those risks.